Special Housing Options

 Chemical-free housing is defined as a living environment where all residents and their guests agree to maintain a chemical-free lifestyle on and off campus and keep their living area free from substances at all times.
 Substances are defined to include alcohol; cigarettes, other tobacco products, and other smoking materials; and all illicit drugs.
 If you are interested in living in chemical-free housing, you should complete the Chemical-free Housing Application.
 Chemical-free Housing is offerend in most communities except the Apartment Communities.

 Break housing refers to halls that remain open during all break times in the academic year when traditional halls close.
-It is a desirable option for international students, students planning to take classes during winter session, athletes who have events during break, and any student who lives too far to travel for a 4-day closing (e.g. Thanksgiving) and foster youth.
+It is a desirable option for international students, students planning to take classes during winter session, athletes who have events during break and any student who lives too far to travel for a four-day closing (e.g. Thanksgiving) and foster youth.
 Binghamton Advantage Program (BAP) students are required to live in break housing.
 New students must indicate this request when they submit their housing preference form.
-Please note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.
+Note that space in break housing is extremely limited and we may be unable to accommodate all requests for this option.

 Communities and buildings with break housing